Chapter 12. Counseling and Mental Health Center

 - maintain and administer programs and services so they relate meaningfully to the mental health needs of the student body and the consultation or training needs of faculty and staff;

 - appoint assistants and coordinators for various phases of program planning, administration and development and

 - designate specific staff members to perform assigned duties in the absence of the director.

-- The director is responsible for the mission and services of the Counseling and Mental Health Center and is administratively responsible to and reports regularly to the vice president for student affairs.
+- The director is responsible for the mission and services of the CMHC and is administratively responsible to and reports regularly to the vice president for student affairs.